The centerpiece of Microsoft’s massive new expansion is 550 feet underground

 The Thermal Energy Center is the unlikely centerpiece of a 3-million-square-foot addition to the tech giant’s campus in Redmond, Washington.
 As its straightforward name suggests, the building will be the hub of the expansion’s new energy system, which will power the campus almost entirely through electricity provided by geothermal energy exchanges.

-Designed by Seattle-based architects NBBJ, the center will house dozens of 65-foot-tall thermal energy tanks that will be warmed by hundreds of geothermal wells drilled 550 feet into the ground.
+Designed by Seattle-based architects NBBJ, with engineering by AEI, the center will house dozens of 65-foot-tall thermal energy tanks that will be warmed by hundreds of geothermal wells drilled 550 feet into the ground.
 Through a system of heat pumps, chillers, and 220 miles of pipe running throughout the campus, the Thermal Energy Center will use the constant temperatures found deep below the Earth’s surface to heat and cool the new office buildings when they open beginning in 2023.
 The system eliminates the need for conventional gas boilers and electric chillers, cutting electricity use by an estimated 50%.

 “We were really excited about the potential to use the Earth’s natural systems to heat and cool our buildings, but also just to use a new technology and to prove that it can scale to the size of the campus that we have,” says Katie Ross, Microsoft’s head of real estate sustainability.
 “Zero-carbon campuses are something that can be built today.”
 This is not the first geothermal power system to be deployed, but Microsoft believes it is one of the biggest in North America.